 Dr. Saleh approaches patient care utilizing the principles of understanding and education.
 First, it is important to understand how a condition is affecting everyday life, as that will be one of the most critical factors to help guide treatment.
 Second, Dr. Saleh focuses on explaining the diagnosis and treatment options that exist.
 Only with a good understanding of the condition and the available treatments can a patient make an informed decision.
 Dr. Saleh guides his patients through each treatment so that they can pick the one that is right for them.

-Dr. Saleh enjoys woodworking, cycling, playing guitar, and hiking with his wife, son, and two dogs.
+Dr. Saleh enjoys woodworking, cycling, playing guitar, and hiking with his wife, children, and two dogs.

 He is available to see patients at the Tinton Falls, Toms River, and Freehold offices.